Security-Command/.github/profile/README.md

 # Reporting:

 - Feel free to create a github account and open a ticket [here](https://github.com/orgs/Security-Command/discussions/categories/report).
-- The ticket should include a summary of whatever you want to report and if you posses visual evidence.
+- The ticket should include a summary of whatever you want to report and if you possess visual evidence.
 - The ticket should __NOT__ include said evidence, create it and wait for a reponse.

 - ### Reporting Format: